rafapedra/rafapedra/README.md

 - 👋 Hi, I’m @rafapedra
 - 👀 I’m interested in data, sports, pets, cooking and
 - 🌱 I’m currently learning about data science
-- 💞️ I’m looking to collaborate on digital products, projects and business strategics
+- 💞️ I’m looking to collaborate on data, digital products, projects and business strategics
 - 📫 How to reach me ... find me on www.linkedin.com/in/rafaelpedra

 <!---